livechat/agent-app-sdk/README.md

 npm install --save @livechat/agent-app-sdk
 ```

-The NPM package is distrubted both as a CommonJS and ES6 module and it should be used together with a module bundler like Webpack or Rollup.
+The NPM package is distributed both as a CommonJS and ES6 module.
+It should be used together with a module bundler, such as Webpack or Rollup.

-We also distrubute an UMD build of the package that can be used directly in the browser.
+We also distrubute a UMD build of the package, which can be used directly in the browser.

 ```html
 <script src="https://unpkg.com/@livechat/agent-app-sdk@latest/dist/agentapp.umd.min.js"></script>